victorwamwea/30-Day-Terraform-challenge-/Day23/README.md

 ## Overview

 We're nearing the end of the 30-Day Terraform Challenge! 🎉 Now, it's time to make sure you’re fully prepared for the **Terraform Associate Certification Exam**.
-Today, we will focus on reviewing key videos from Sections 13 and 14 of the Udemy course and revisiting the official Terraform documentation, focusing on the key topics covered in the exam.
+Today, we will focus on reviewing key videos from Sections 13 and 14 of the video course and revisiting the official Terraform documentation, focusing on the key topics covered in the exam.

 By the end of today, you should feel more confident about the exam objectives and know which areas to focus on for additional study.

 ## Tasks for Today

 ### 1. **Videos**
-   - **Udemy Videos**: Watch the remaining videos in Section 13:
+   - **Videos**: Watch the remaining videos in Section 13:
      - "Extending Terraform with Non-Cloud Providers" (Video 75)
      - "Terraform Autocomplete" (Video 76)
      - "AWS Multi-Region Provider Aliasing" (Video 77)